woowenjun99/tp/docs/UserGuide.md

 If the currency is specified, get the balance of the account with the currency.
 Otherwise, get the balances of all the accounts.

-Format: `balance [Currency]`
+Format: `balance [CURRENCY]`

+- `[CURRENCY]`: Optional argument.
+A registered currency.
-- `[Currency]` is an optional argument.
-If `[Currency]` is not provided, the balance of all the accounts will be shown.
+- If `[CURRENCY]` is not provided, the balance of all the accounts will be shown.
-- An error will be shown if the currency specified is not one of our registered currencies or user does not have an account with the currency
+- An error will be shown if the `CURRENCY` specified is not one of our registered currencies or user does not have an account with the `CURRENCY`.

 Example of usage: